A Look at a Little Girls' Play Fort in an American Elm Tree

 *POST-THANKSGIVING COMMUNITY OPEN HOUSE - NOVEMBER 2017: The Sunday after Thanksgiving brought more than 60 Hill folk to the alley for hot cider, pie and a chance for kids to romp in the tree house and alley.
 The event was graced by sunshine and a convivial atmosphere.
 Parent-child fencing (with foam swords) proved the most popular activity.

 *NEIGHBOR'S HARASSMENT CAMPAIGN - LATE 2016: Pictures of 4" x 4" bright red, homemade "Trump Says Tree House You're Fired" stickers.
-Atleast one neighbor and his friends plastered hundreds of these stickers on public parking and stop signs within a couple blocks of the tree house in late 2016.
-The stickering campaign was waged to pressure the Psychas-Yees to tear their tree house down, after DDOT had left the structure alone in the months following the January PSC meeting.
-The neighbor also made a giant vinyl banner of a Hill Rag article criticizing the family and hung it on an alley wall for five months.
-The DCMP at the First Disrict Substation worked with the family to ensure that the harassment campaign ended, although new Trump stickers still pop up now and then.
+Atleast one neighbor plastered hundreds of these stickers on public parking and stop signs within a couple blocks of the tree house in 2016.
+The stickering campaign was waged to pressure the Psychas-Yees to tear their tree house down, after DDOT had left the structure alone in the months following the January PSC hearing.
+The neighbor also made a giant vinyl banner of a Hill Rag article criticizing the family and hung it on an alley wall for months.
+The DCMP at the First Disrict Substation worked with the family to ensure that the harassment campaign ended, although new Trump stickers still pop up occasionally.

 *FACADE RENOVATION: A NEW FRONT DOOR - MAY 2016: Before and after shots of the 1888 "Charles Gessford row house" facade removation work the family did in the summer of 2016.
 The original windows and doors of the house were bricked up in the 1950s.
 The Psychas-Yees are working with Verizon and the Historic Preservation Office to get the telephone pole seen in the picture relocated.
 The pole was installed in the early 1970s.

 *GIFTED PRUNING - FEBRUARY 2016: NovaArborist, a tree care and tree house building company in NW, pruning the Psychas-Yee's elm gratis in February 2016.
-The company offered to help the tree weather what was to come (a damaging tree house relocation?).
 A team of arborists carefully pruned the century-old elm, cutting out a great many dead and decaying branches.
 The old tree has thrived since the pruning.

 *HOLIDAY CARD SHOTS - NOVEMBER 2015: Hill photographer Julie Woodford took these lovely early tree house pictures.